 “I learned a lesson at Sunday school,” said my domestic partner-in-crime.
 “It said that God prevented our rise to power by making us speak different languages so we couldn’t understand each other.
 Different languages aren’t a blessing; they’re a fucking punishment.”

 He’d just got off the phone with Vodafone internet support in Berlin, our home of mere weeks.
 They didn’t speak a word of English and his German is non-existent right now.
-He works online and can’t work, or earn a living without the internet.
-He is just another anecdotal proof that not being able to speak a common language diminishes your power.
+He works online and so can’t earn a living without the internet.
+His experience is just another piece of anecdotal proof that not being able to speak a common language diminishes your power.

-It was eight years ago that Jessica Valenti, founder of feministing.com suggested that the fourth wave of feminism was online.
-And certainly for the last six years as I’ve lived on a remote carless island in Sweden, the way I’ve learned about feminism is from online publications delivered to my curated feed via Facebook and Twitter.
+It was eight years ago that Jessica Valenti, founder of feministing.com, suggested the fourth wave of feminism was online.
+And certainly for the last six years, as I’ve lived on a remote carless island in Sweden, the way I’ve learned about feminism is from online publications delivered to my curated feed via Facebook and Twitter.
 It has been a godsend.
-Fourth wave feminism I’ve learned is intersectional, queer, sex-positive and trans-inclusive.
+Fourth wave feminism, I’ve learned, is intersectional, queer, sex-positive and trans-inclusive.
 These are the lessons that have been circulated to me, a native British English speaker, mainly from America.

-It’s not just the newer terminology which is unfamiliar but the different uses for old terms.
-I’ve recently had the opportunity to write for a widely read American magazine.
+It’s not just the newer terminology, which is unfamiliar, but the different uses for old terms.
+I’ve recently had the opportunity to write for a widely-read American magazine.
 During the initiation attended by diverse writers, we introduced ourselves.

 “And where does your heart sit right now?” said the Californian editor.

 Um… in my chest?